sonicwong/ionic-password-show-hide/README.md

 # Introduction

 For one of my private projects I needed a password input field component come with show/hide button in Ionic.
 I searched a lot and found some plain Angular password show hide directive, but these had too much other dependencies and mostly didn't look that good within Ionic.
 Then .
-So I spent some time to create my own one.
+So I spent some time to create one.

 # Features